jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 > It is impossible to hold somebody accountable for something over which that person had no authority.

 He observes that in most safety-critical applications, operators must continually balance competing demands for efficiency and thoroughness.
-If an organisation doesn’t create time and space for operators to be thorough, if it doesn’t grant them the authority “to live up to the responsibility” asked of them, then the operators cannot be held accountable.
+If an organisation doesn’t create time and space for staff to be thorough, if it doesn’t grant them the authority “to live up to the responsibility” asked of them, then the staff cannot be held accountable.
 The organisation must first reform itself.

 ## Team capabilities

 Fisher (2000) provides a helpful model for thinking about self-organising teams: he suggests that in addition to authority and accountability, teams also require the resources (i.e. skills, personnel, tools) to do their job well, and relevant information to make informed decisions.
-(These four requirements - Authority, Resources, Information, Accountability - can be recalled with the mnemonic ARIA.)
+(These four requirements &mdash; Authority, Resources, Information, Accountability &mdash; can be recalled with the mnemonic ARIA.)
 It is management’s job to develop these capabilities in order to grow the boundaries within which the team can operate with accountability.

 ## Psychological safety